 - Where to find relevant policies including contracts policy, delegations policy, risk management, IP, conflicts of interest if they have them, legal team template contracts, any relevant guidelines or documented processes.

-- Treat every lawyer in the team the same regarding “team” norms.
-No lawyer left behind!
+- No lawyer left behind.
+Treat every member of the team the same regarding “team” norms.